-While it is no secret that an electric Jeep is in the works, the Magneto perhaps gives some insight into what the final product would be or rather would not be like.
-Allen told The Detroit News that Jeep would take the Magneto to Moab (a natural testing ground for Jeep) over the next three years to make changes along the way.
-He hinted that the production model (Jeep Wrangler electric) would be done in a different way, and teased the possibility of the production version looking quite different from the Magneto.
+In March 2021, Allen told The Detroit News that Jeep would take the Magneto to Moab (the natural testing ground for Jeep) over the next three years to make changes along the way.
+He hinted that the production model (Jeep Wrangler electric) would be done differently and teased the possibility of the production version looking quite different from the Magneto concept.

 The whole reason for doing this (Magneto concept) was just to see what does a battery electric Jeep do in the off-road environment of Moab.
 Magneto is set to be a test bed for us to answer those questions that we have curiosities about.Mark Allen, Head of Jeep Design

 According to the Auto Express report, Meunier has confirmed that the pure electric next-gen Jeep Wrangler will be more capable than the fourth-gen model.
 However, it’d only have been a surprise if that wasn’t the case.
 Then again, we’re talking about a serious bump, one that’ll figuratively break Jeep’s Trail Rating scale.